ferrous-systems/rust-exercises/exercise-book/src/urls-match-result.md

 ✅ Take a look at the documentation of [std::lines](https://doc.rust-lang.org/std/primitive.str.html#method.lines).
 It returns a `struct Lines` which is an iterator.

 ✅ Add a block like `for line in my_contents.lines() { }`

-✅ Declare a mutable integer, initialised to zero.
+✅ Declare a mutable integer, initialized to zero.
 Increment that integer inside the for loop.

 ✅ Print the number of lines the file contains.